Oman: Music and cinema

+The cinema of Oman is very small, there being only one Omani film Al-Boom (2006) As of 2007.
+Oman Arab Cinema Company LLC is the single largest motion picture exhibitor chain in Oman.

 Media

 The government has continuously held a monopoly on television in Oman.
 Oman TV is the only state-owned national television channel broadcaster in Oman.
-It began broadcasting for the first time from Muscat on 17 November 1974 and separately from Salalah on 25 November 1975.
-On 1 June 1979, the two stations at Muscat and Salalah linked by satellite to form a unified broadcasting service.
 Oman TV broadcasts four HD channels, including Oman TV General, Oman TV Sport, Oman TV Live and Oman TV Cultural.
 Although private ownership of radio and television stations is permitted, Oman has only one privately owned television channel.
 Majan TV is the first private TV channel in Oman.
 It began broadcasting in January 2009.
 However, Majan TV's official channel website was last updated in early 2010.
-Moreover, the public has access to foreign broadcasts since the use of satellite receivers is allowed.
+The public has access to foreign broadcasts since the use of satellite receivers is allowed.

 Oman Radio is the first and only state-owned radio channel.
-It began broadcasting on the 30th, July 1970.
+It began broadcasting on 30 July 1970.
 It operates both Arabic and English networks.
 Other private channels include Hala FM, Hi FM, Al-Wisal, Virgin Radio Oman FM and Merge.
-In early 2018, Muscat Media Group (MMG), trend-setting media group founded by late Essa bin Mohammed Al Zedjali, launched a new private radio stations in hopes of catering educative and entertaining programmes to the youth of the Sultanate.
+In early 2018, Muscat Media Group (MMG) launched a new private radio station.

 Oman has nine main newspapers, five in Arabic and four in English.
-Instead of relying on sales or state subsidies, private newspapers depend on advertising revenues to sustain themselves.

 The media landscape in Oman has been continuously described as restrictive, censored, and subdued.
 The Ministry of Information censors politically, culturally, or sexually offensive material in domestic or foreign media.
 The press freedom group Reporters Without Borders ranked the country 127th out of 180 countries on its 2018 World Press Freedom Index.
 In 2016, the government drew international criticism for suspending the newspaper Azamn and arresting three journalists after a report on corruption in the country's judiciary.
 Azamn was not allowed to reopen in 2017 although an appeal court ruled in late 2016 that the paper can resume operating.